-These traveler protections are in place because of Traveler United’s work
+These traveler protections are in place because of Travelers United’s work

 Our organization was instrumental in each of these changes.

 Without Travelers United travelers would not have these protections.

 These accomplishments have been achieved by working closely with our members, national media, the travel industry, the Department of Transportation (DOT), Congress, and many other governmental agencies.

 Travelers United has cemented its position in Washington as the organization that educates consumers, regulators, legislators and their staff.

 - Creation of Airline Passenger Advocate at DOT.
 The first congressional mandate that passenger protections are part of DOT’s mission.

 - Denied boarding (or bumping) compensation is doubled to $1,350.
 Plus, it is connected to the consumer price index.
 Increase in denied boarding compensation if changed flight arrives more than 2 hours after original flight.

 - Lost/damaged/delayed checked baggage compensation increased to $3,800.
 This compensation is for domestic flights.
 The compensation was increased from $800 to $3,800.